 SALES IN MORE THAN

-MONDRAGON is the leading business group in the Basque Country and one of the largest corporations in Spain.
+MONDRAGON is the leading business project in the Basque Country and one of the largest corporations in Spain.
 It operates throughout the world, with 141 production plants in 37 countries, commercial business in 53, and sales in more than 150.

 People in cooperation